9MaxR9/PDOS/README.md

-TO BUILD THE OS JUST RUN THE BUILD.SH SCRIPT IN THE TERMINAL WITH: sudo ./build.sh TO RUN THE OS JUTS TYPE IN THE TERMINAL: qemu-system-i386 -kernel PDOS.bin or qemu-system-i386 -kernel PDOS.img
+TO BUILD THE OS JUST RUN THE BUILD.SH SCRIPT IN THE TERMINAL WITH: sudo ./build.sh TO RUN THE OS JUST TYPE IN THE TERMINAL: qemu-system-i386 -kernel PDOS.bin or qemu-system-i386 -kernel PDOS.img